Many people, vegan or not, are surprised to discover that there is a plethora of animal-based products that can be found in alcoholic beverages.

 This online list was/is only made possible because vegans and conscious consumers out there have written to companies inquiring about the contents of their products and then submitted the answers from said companies back to Barnivore.
 So if you have a favorite brew or Bordeaux, it’s worth checking on the list.
 If the beverage you’re looking for isn’t on the list at all, it’s worth writing to the company and sending your response back to Barnivore (check on the next page to see how to do this).
 Most companies are used to these inquiries nowadays and it’s much better to be safe than sorry when it comes to blood and tendons making it into your drink.
 Contacting companies about the non-vegan contents of their products does more than help you decide what to purchase and imbibe.
 It also shows the company that this is a growing concern and encourages them to seek vegan alternatives.

 Below is the simple process Barnivore contributors go through before submitting a new listing to the website.
 This questionnaire can be found on the Barnivore site in a number of different languages as well.
-As I said on the pervious page though, it is important to go a bit deeper than this questionnaire, specifying any concerns about animal products not only being added during processing, but also to the raw ingredients being used.
+As we said earlier though, it is important to go a bit deeper than this questionnaire, specifying any concerns about animal products not only being added during processing, but also to the raw ingredients being used.

 Don’t let the legwork deter you; it’s pretty simple and fast once you get down to it.